madjaqk/cyoa/README.md

 _[D] (clarified to mean as a feint)_

-"Of course, of course," you say, as soothingly as possible.
-"What do you need?"
+**"Of course, of course," you say, as soothingly as possible.
+"What do you need?"**

-Dyrtle's composure again changes on a dime.
+**Dyrtle's composure again changes on a dime.
 "Great!
 Can you realign the phase couplers while I adjust the dampening field?"
 She hands you a positron gauge and a screwdriver, then turns her back to you, working on the dampening field with the roto-spanner.
-Knowing an opportunity when you see one, you whack her on the head with the guage, which makes a satisfying thunk, and her body collapses.
+Knowing an opportunity when you see one, you whack her on the head with the guage, which makes a satisfying thunk, and her body collapses.**

-"Lights out," you say, and look over at Richard to make sure he heard you say that cool thing.
-He just looks distressed, though.
+**"Lights out," you say, and look over at Richard to make sure he heard you say that cool thing.
+He just looks distressed, though.**

-"Uh, she's Altairi," he says.
-"That's not where her brain is."
+**"Uh, she's Altairi," he says.
+"That's not where her brain is."**

-And just as you've processed this, Dyrtle tackles you, pinning you to the ground, her hands are around your neck.
+**And just as you've processed this, Dyrtle tackles you, pinning you to the ground, her hands are around your neck.
 "Why won't you just COME INTO THE LIGHT?!" she yells.
-"EVERYTHING could be SO WONDERFUL and YOU'RE--RUNINING--IT!"
+"EVERYTHING could be SO WONDERFUL and YOU'RE--RUNINING--IT!"**

-Richard seems frozen, but you manage to gasp out, "Turn off...the machine," which is enough to unstick his mind.
+**Richard seems frozen, but you manage to gasp out, "Turn off...the machine," which is enough to unstick his mind.
 You and Dyrtle are currently between him and the detector's emergency shutdown switch, but before he can juke past you, she lets go and stands to stop him, baring her fangs, and she slashes him with her bladed arm.
 She's about to run him through when you stab her in the head with the screwdriver.
-It won't be fatal (you hope), but judging from her scream, it hurts like hell.
+It won't be fatal (you hope), but judging from her scream, it hurts like hell.**

-You grab her from behind, locking her arms, and drag her away, just far enough for Richard to have space to engage the detector's emergency shutdown.
+**You grab her from behind, locking her arms, and drag her away, just far enough for Richard to have space to engage the detector's emergency shutdown.
 "Why?
 Why?"
 Dyrtle screams and sobs, but before she can shake herself loose Richard is back.
-He jumps, putting the full force of his landing on her left foot, and you can feel the scientist go limp.
+He jumps, putting the full force of his landing on her left foot, and you can feel the scientist go limp.**

-"That's where her goddamn brain is!" he shouts, but his wounds are starting to catch up with him.
+**"That's where her goddamn brain is!" he shouts, but his wounds are starting to catch up with him.
 "I should, uh, probably see a doctor."
-Staggering, trying to support his weight while also dragging Dyrtle, you make your way to the infirmary.
+Staggering, trying to support his weight while also dragging Dyrtle, you make your way to the infirmary.**

+**You, Richard, and Klob-Galob are able to get Dyrtle into restraints before she wakes, leaving the crew plenty of time to decide what to do about her.
+You head back to the commissary to check in on everyone else.
+The returned crewmembers seem more embarrassed than anything.
+As Sandiego summarizes it, they all felt some form of euphoric haze while they were in the "light", but Dyrtle, maybe because she was at the center of the original accident or maybe due to some quirk of the Altairi neurology, was the most fanatical, insisting that they work to spread the joy to others.
+There's awkward rustling as the people around you wake, stand and slowly head back to their quarters.
+You take your seat beside Vinnie again and wait.
+A few minutes later, he starts to stir.**

+**"Vinnie?"**

+**"Hey buddy," he says weakly.**

+**You start to tell him how worried you were, but he cuts you off.
+"You shoulda known you wouldn't get rid of me that easily."**

+**As you help him to his feet, you ask what it was like, "in the light" or whereever he was.
+"It was OK, I guess," he says.
+"Blissful, yeah, but it wasn't that great.
+After all, you weren't there."**

+**You and Vinnie seek out Commander Lopez to ask him what's next.
+"I'll write up a message for you to pass to Department of Expansion asking for new orders," he tells you.
+"The Department of Expansion will order us home and send out a new crew, I assume.
+But until we get the new orders, all we can do is continue setting up the station as before.
+Now that we know what to expect from the micropulsar, we can be more careful.
+I hope."**

+**Mick Jagged overhears this.
+"Back to business as usual, eh?
+Great!
+We were supposed to be on stages hours ago."**

+**"Wait, no--" Lopez stammers.
+"Now doesn't seem like--"**

+**"Oi," Nicky says sharply.
+"The Rolling Stones haven't missed a gig before, and we're not going to start now, mate."
+He looks over at you and Vinnie.
+"Help us get our gear from the ship?"**

+**You have to say, they really blow the roof off the place.**

+**After the show and some much needed sleep, you and Vinnie take off from the station with Lopez's message in hand and an agreement to come back in five days to retrieve the Rolling Stones, unless the DoE sends someone first.
+When you're finally close enough to civilization, you send the message along, and see that you have a new message waiting, from a surprising source:  Fliit, the member of Crin'tik's Synod of 36 that you met a few months (and adventures) back.
+"Hey guys!
+What's up?
+I saw you two uncovered some major scandal a university, that must have been exciting.
+Anyway, you know those Pre-Zervinian artifacts you found?
+One of the clerics here says that prove the Antemessagarians are correct, and the planet's about to erupt in holy war, so if you could just tell everyone that you made it all up, that'd be great.
+Talk to you soon, byeeeeeee!"**

+**END OF PART ONE**